Grove City College: Recent history

 In recent years, the college has engaged in many new construction projects, including an expansion to its music and arts center in 2002, a new academic building in 2003, a new student union/bookstore in 2004, and new apartment-style housing in 2006.
 Grove City's Student Union building was honored with the International Masonry Institute's Golden Trowel Grand Prize for excellence in masonry design and construction in 2005.
-On February 9, 2011 Grove City College announced that it would break ground for construction of a science, engineering and mathematics building – key components of Grove City Matters: A Campaign to Advance Grove City College, which at $90 million is the largest capital campaign in the college's history.
-The $37.2-million science, engineering and mathematics building is designed to support new modes of teaching, particularly flexible laboratories and small-group interactions.
-It will help ensure that Grove City College continues to prepare students for future careers in an increasingly competitive work force, officials said.
-STEM Hall was opened in August 2013 and provides laboratory space for students studying biology, chemistry, physics and computer science.
+On February 9, 2011, Grove City College announced that it would break ground for construction of a science, engineering, and mathematics building – key components of Grove City Matters: A Campaign to Advance Grove City College, which at $90 million is the largest capital campaign in the college's history.
+The $37.2 million science, engineering, and mathematics building is designed to support new modes of teaching, particularly flexible laboratories and small-group interactions.
+"It will help ensure that Grove City College continues to prepare students for future careers in an increasingly competitive workforce", officials said.
+STEM Hall was opened in August 2013 and provides laboratory space for students studying biology, chemistry, physics, and computer science.
 In the summer of 2021, Grove City announced that the campus' Henry Buhl Library would be majorly renovated, with the addition of classroom space, updated study areas, and a cafe.

 The college acquired an observatory from Edinboro University of Pennsylvania in February 2008 that will be used for astronomy classes as well as faculty and student research.
 The observatory's telescope will be operated remotely, from the college's main campus – more than 60 mi away.
-The purchase of the property, three buildings and equipment inside will pave the way for the addition of an astronomy minor on campus.
+The purchase of the property, three buildings, and equipment inside will pave the way for the addition of an astronomy minor on campus.
 Through this observatory, the college's physics department plans to work with area public schools as well as other colleges and universities on educational and research projects and draw prospective students who are looking for strong physics programs and astronomy coursework.

 Academics

-Accreditation

-Grove City offers 55 majors in the liberal arts, sciences and engineering.
+Grove City offers 55 majors in the liberal arts, sciences, and engineering.
 The college is accredited by the Middle States Commission on Higher Education.
 The college's electrical and computer and mechanical engineering programs are accredited by the Accreditation Board for Engineering and Technology, Inc. (ABET).
 Most recently, the Bachelor of Science in Social Work program was approved as a candidate for accreditation through the specialized accreditation offered through the Council on Social Work Education.
-IN 2019, Grove City announced a new partnership with Butler County Community College to provide a Bachelors of Science in Nursing degree.
+In 2019, Grove City announced a new partnership with Butler County Community College to provide a Bachelor of Science in Nursing degree.